 1. Place the vehicle securely on a support stand.

-2. Remove the hood, wheels, seats, center console, floor, and driveshaft.
+2. Remove the hood, seats, center console, floor, and wheels; then remove the engine, driveshaft, and rear axles.
 3. Remove the E-clip connecting the shift cable to the transaxle.
 Remove the shift cable bracket; then disconnect the speed sensor and the gear position switch.